uhkhil/sonic-blob/README.md

   - rotation speed
   - blob lighting colors
   - background color
+- **About Section**: Detailed project information, creator links, and contact options.
+- **Improved UI Overlay**: Consistent translucency and glassmorphism across controls, about, and tutorial dialogues.
 - **Fullscreen mode** for a more immersive experience
 - **Auto-hiding UI** to keep the visualizer unobstructed
 - **Persistent configuration** with local storage